kimphys/DenseFuse.pytorch/README.md

 python train.py
 ```

+# To-Do lists
+[ ] Train a model with COCO dataset 2014
+[ ] Attach the results
+[ ] Upload samples and pretrained models

 # Citation

  *H. Li, X. J. Wu, “DenseFuse: A Fusion Approach to Infrared and Visible Images,” IEEE Trans.
 Image Process., vol. 28, no. 5, pp. 2614–2623, May 2019.*